 10 Big Banks Stocks to Watch In the 'Kitchen Sink' Quarter (Update 3)

-Interested in more on M&T Bank?
+Interested in more on Comerica?
 See TheStreet Ratings' report card for this stock .

-Comerica is scheduled to report its fourth-quarter results on Jan.
-16, with the consensus among analysts being a profit of 65 cents, increasing from 61 cents in the third quarter, and 48 cents in the fourth quarter of 2011.
+SunTrust will announce its fourth-quarter results on Jan.
+18, with analysts expecting a profit of 62 cents a share, declining from $1.98 in the third quarter, but increasing from 13 cents in the fourth quarter of 2011.
 Both prior periods reflected one-time items.